NkiroteFay/alx-system_engineering-devops/0x02-shell_redirections/README.md

-this script deletes all js files only in current directory
+this script creates a file with a multi-special_character name